HEOP Admissions and Financial Aid

 - Having your room, board, and transportation fully covered.

-- Participating in the Sister to Sister Program (a support network of Barnard upper-class women and alumnae).
+- Participating in the Access Barnard Peer Mentoring Program (a support network of Barnard upper-class women).